microsoft/code-with-engineering-playbook/observability/ml-observability.md

 ## Model in production

 The trained model can be deployed to production as container.
 Azure Machine Learning service provides SDK to deploy model as Azure Container Instance and publishes REST endpoint.
-You can monitor it using microservice observability methods( for more details -refer to [Recipes](readme.md) section).
+You can monitor it using micro service observability methods( for more details -refer to [Recipes](readme.md) section).
 MLFLow is an alternative way to deploy ML model as a service.

 ## Training and re-training